 Number of students

-We typically admit between eight and 10 undergraduates per year.
+We admit approximately six to eight undergraduates per year.

 The Law Tripos is taught through a mixture of lectures, given centrally at the law faculty, and supervisions, teaching in small groups of two to four, which are arranged by the College.
 The lectures are intended to provide an overview of all the material in any given subject, and supervisions provide students with the chance to discuss the material with an expert in a more closed setting.
 Supervisors require students to prepare for supervision by reading about the topic being studied, preparing issues for discussion, and writing essays or answering problem questions.